tc39/proposal-object-getownpropertydescriptors/README.md

 ### Should there be a `Reflect.getOwnPropertyDescriptors` ?

 Since the main goal of this proposal is to simplify some common boilerplate and be consistent with the fact there is a singular version of the method but not a plural one, it might be further consistent to have the plural version of the current [Reflect.getOwnPropertyDescriptor](http://www.ecma-international.org/ecma-262/6.0/#sec-reflect.getownpropertydescriptor) method too.

+Update: The committee has previously decided that `Reflect` is solely to mirror `Proxy` traps, so this is not an option.

 ## Proposed Solution